Many people think of bacteria, viruses, and other microorganisms as our enemy.

 This perspective, called the germ theory of disease, was first proposed in the 19th century.
 It maintained that illness springs from the actions of infecting microorganisms, drawing battle lines between “us” (the afflicted hosts

 ) and “them” (the invading microbes).
-Germ theory was crucial in identifying many diseases caused by microbes and in finding ways to prevent them through such measures as immunization
+Germ theory was crucial in identifying many diseases caused by microbes and in finding ways to prevent them through measures such as immunization

 , sanitation, and improved living conditions.
 By the mid-1960s many experts concluded that infectious disease was all but conquered and researchers could shift their focus to chronic